Using JSON data with Python

 In the classical age of tabular data (according to Codd’s principles), a table cell could only hold a scalar value (numeric, logical, text, date, timestamp, …), nowadays Relational Database Management Systems handle Arrays, Composite Types, Range Types, …, and Json (see PostgreSQL).

-Spark, R, and Pandas also allow us to work with complex types.
+Spark, R, and Pandas, and modern relational databases also allow us to work with complex types.

 • First, there is a nested opendfa dictionary.
 Each element of the dictionary is an array

-• A first good idea is to “flatten” the schema of the DataFrame, so that there is no nested types
+• A first good idea is to “flatten” the schema of the DataFrame, so that there are no nested types any more.

 All the columns in the nested structure openfda are put up in the schema.
 These columns nested in the openfda are as follows: